 Your advice covers a lot of financial ground.
 How can one person know it all?

-While I work for myself, I have a team of resources.
+I have a team of resources.
 From the very beginning I have made time to foster my network of accountants, attorneys, mortgage brokers, insurance agents and other financial advisors.
 Whenever I need to tap into someone’s expertise or experience, I know whom to call and my personality is such that I don’t hesitate to pick up the phone.
-This is in addition to what I do to keep on top of it all: reading a lot, subscribing to several industry newsletters that bring my attention to cutting-edge thinking, attending 2-4 professional conferences each year, and actively participating in multiple groups of NAPFA advisors.
+This is in addition to what I do to keep on top of it all: reading a lot, subscribing to several industry newsletters that bring my attention to cutting-edge thinking, attending 2-4 professional conferences each year, and actively participating in multiple study groups of fellow NAPFA advisors.
 You can read more here about some of the things I do to "keep the saw sharp."

 Since you don’t sell any products, will you help me buy the products (such as life insurance) that I need?

 Yes.
 I will work with any agent you like, but over the years I have learned whom I trust the most.
 Since I am not a licensed insurance agent, I rely on Low Load Insurance Services as my “back-office for insurance solutions", and my clients have been as happy as I have been with their skill and service.

 What about other professionals -- such as accountants, attorneys, mortgage brokers, or even a therapist skilled in money issues?
 Will you give recommendations for them?

 Absolutely.
 I consider it an important part of my job to know which professionals will best meet your needs.
 I regularly take time to meet with accountants, attorneys, mortgage brokers, and therapists so that I may recommend someone trustworthy and competent.
 I will always offer to provide you with multiple names of people, so that you can find the person that has the best match for your personality.

 Do you take control of my assets or have access to them in any way?